-During a DDoS attack, a target server or network receives frequent requests from compromised systems and this makes the bandwidth limit of a network or resources of a server to max out.
-This slows down the server response and sometimes the server becomes useless.
+During a DDoS attack, a target server or network receives frequent requests from compromised systems, and this makes the bandwidth limit of a network or resources of a server max out.
+This slows down the server response, and sometimes, the server becomes useless.
 There are various types of DDoS attacks.
-In this article, we will explain the two most common types of DDoS attacks called Volumetric Attacks and Application Level Attacks .
+This article will explain the two most common DDoS attacks, called Volumetric Attacks and Application Level Attacks.

-In this type of attack, a target site or a network receives traffic and requests from botnets and infected zombie systems.
-The examples of this attack category are connection floods , TCP SYN floods , and ICMP / UDP floods.
-This type of attack targets the third and fourth layer of the TCP / IP protocol called Network Layer and Transport Layer respectively.
-In these types of attacks, the attacker generates high bandwidth of traffic by using infected systems.
+A target site or a network receives traffic and requests from botnets and infected zombie systems in this type of attack.
+The examples of this attack category are connection floods, TCP SYN floods, and ICMP / UDP floods.
+This type of attack targets the third and fourth layers of the TCP / IP protocol called Network Layer and Transport Layer.
+In these types of attacks, the attacker generates a high bandwidth of traffic by using infected systems.

 Application Level Attacks

 Application Level DDoS Attacks is called Layer-7 DDoS attacks.
-In these attacks, the actor sends traffic to specific sections of a website to target vulnerabilities in web applications.
-Application Level DDoS attacks do not make a website down but increases bandwidth consumption.
+In these attacks, the actor sends traffic to specific website sections to target vulnerabilities in web applications.
+Application Level DDoS attacks do not make a website down but increase bandwidth consumption.
 It also slows the sites by a great deal.
 In these attacks, detection is hard since the traffic looks like it comes from real humans.
 The attacker in these types of attacks uses HTTP, DNS and SMTP requests.

-How To Protect Your WordPress Website Against DDoS Attack?
+How to Protect Your WordPress Website Against DDoS Attacks?

-WordPress is one of the best CMS solutions and it is supported by a huge community of developers.
+WordPress is one of the best CMS solutions, and a vast community of developers supports it.
 This CMS is prone to vulnerabilities.
-Most users' website is being used as a zombie to attack another website and they are not aware of this.
+Most users’ website is being used as a zombie to attack another website, and they are not aware of this.
 To reduce the threat of DDoS attacks, fix vulnerabilities in your WordPress sites.
-Steps to Protect Your WordPress Website Against DDoS Attack are as below:
+Steps to Protect Your WordPress Website Against DDoS Attacks are as below: